- Sire-Dam -

 “The Phoenix Ladies were looking for a horse like this and I’m so glad we bought her.
 This was the first horse to race outside of Dubai, and what a place to start.”

-Forever In Dreams ran in the Betfair Sprint Cup at Haydock on her latest start but failed to make an impact.
+Forever In Dreams ran below-par next time in the Betfair Sprint Cup at Haydock but on her latest start she finished a fine third in the QIPCO British Champions Sprint when a 66/1 chance.

 BCS Career statistics